Published on my one year “a-knee-versary” of my first knee replacement surgery…

 Dr. X had another idea.

 He told me that the risks of operating on overweight patients go up “exponentially” over a certain BMI.
 He talked about the risks of complications during surgery, and risks of infection afterwards, up to 10-15% in “obese” patients.
 [These were the statistics I was quoted, however, other surgeons and other studies dispute these numbers.]
 He suggested bariatric surgery to lose weight.

 Yes, the reality is that I’m fat.
 The medical community classifies me by the ugly term “morbidly obese.”
 I have experienced weight-cycling and have had an eating disorder for most of my life.
 Bariatric surgery has been suggested to me by doctors, friends and even strangers, and I admit I nosedive into shame whenever it comes up.
 I am adamantly opposed to that surgery, for many reasons.
 Most importantly, I know it wouldn’t work for me because of my eating disorder.

-After I explained to him that I was in ED treatment, he nodded and told me in his deadpan voice that he was not going to schedule me for my knee surgery.
+After I explained to him that I was in ED treatment, he nodded and flatly told me that he was not going to schedule me for my knee surgery.
 My heart plummeted — I hadn’t expected this.
 He said, “I’m not saying I won’t do the surgery, but I want you to go away and work on your health for 3 months.”

 What?
 My ED program is not a weight-loss program, I told him.

 “It’s not about losing weight.
 I want you to show me you’re serious, and that you understand the risks,” he said.
 “I want you to develop a good relationship with me.”